 The MHI uku fishery is not easy to define in terms of gear use, especially in recent years.
 Because of the wide range of depths and habitat types frequented by uku, they are caught both intentionally and incidentally using a wide range of gears including spearfishing and shore-based casting.
 Deep-sea handline has historically been the dominant gear.
 However, since about 1975 proportional catch using deep-sea handline gear has decreased as other gears become more commonly reported (Table 12).
 This may be indicative of a shift to direct targeting with unique gears and/or techniques specifically aimed at uku.
-Fishers moving to target uku specifically have in some cases chosen to report as different methods.
+Fishers moving to target uku have in some cases chosen to report as different methods.
 While some fishers have redefined their gear as inshore handline to reflect lighter gear weight, others have chosen to move away from the handline designation entirely and report instead with other gears, most notably casting (included in the below table as "All Other Gear Types").
-CPUE for all major gear types has been increasing.
-This again may be an indication that direct targeting of uku with uku specialized gears and techniques is increasing over time.

-Uku were caught primarily with the deep-sea handline (66%), with inshore handline (8%), trolling with bait (6%), and other gears (19%) contributing smaller proportions of the total landings.
-Reported uku catch, participation, and effort for all of these gears have been decreasing, with 2023 values below both their short-, and long-term averages (Table 12).
-CPUE in 2023 was below short- and long-term averages for all gears except inshore handline though again, all appear to be trending upward over time.
+In 2024, uku were caught primarily with the deep-sea handline (64%), with inshore handline (9%), trolling with bait (14%), and other gears (13%) contributing smaller proportions of the total landings.
+Annual reported uku catch, participation, and effort for all four of these gears have been decreasing overtime, with 2024 values below both their short-term, and long-term averages (Table 13).
+CPUE in 2024 was below short- and long-term averages for deep-sea handline and "all other gears" and above short-and long-terms averages for inshore handline and trolling with bait.